liorkissos/VLF-Simulations/readme.txt

-Ver 6.5:
+Ver 6.6:

-Transmitter.m: inverse sinc is applied only under Pre emphasis flag. just like the differentiator
+Thesis book is submitted to Nzarathy for the 1st time.
+All code was Tested: SW, HW, MIMO, SISO, PTS